Nishiki Willow's

 Sings the evening Caty-did."-Philip Freneau

 This cold-hardy cultivar is Salix integra 'Hakuro Nishiki.'
-It is also sold 'Fuiji Koriangi,' 'Fuiji Nishiki' or 'Albomarginata,' & occasionally with the name 'Hakuro Hishiki' which appears to be a common mispelling as on the commercially printed label on the specimen we obtained some years ago.
+It is also sold 'Fuiji Koriangi,' 'Fuiji Nishiki' or 'Albomarginata,' & occasionally with the name 'Hakuro Hishiki' which appears to be a common mispelling as on the commercially printed label on the specimen we obtained so many years ago.

 It is also variously sold with such common names as Dappled Japanese Willow, Variegated Willow, & by other names.
 I once saw it offered as "Red Twig Willow" but since the limbs are only red in winter most nurseries don't try to draw attention to this feature which won't be evident when they're selling them.